jdgamble555/j-dgraph/README.md

  *   headers? - headers function, can be async
  */
 ```

+**Note:** In development mode, all GraphQL queries and results are printed to the console.
+I have simplified all messages in DGraph to be easily readable, including errors.

 You can also import the EnumType from easy-dgraph like so: